Sara-Imanian/medical-tourism-package-recommender/README.md

 # Medical-text-classification

-A Natural Language Processing (NLP) project that recommends the most appropriate medical tourism package based on a patient's symptom description using TensorFlow/Keras and a Flask web application.
+A Natural Language Processing (NLP) project that recommends the most appropriate medical category based on a patient's symptom description using TensorFlow/Keras and a Flask web application.

 ## Medical categories